IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README.md

    On the **Create a reservation** page make the following selections:

    - **Purpose**: e.g. Education

-     > [!TIP]
-     >
-     > The selection you make here determines if you need to specify a 'Sales Opportunity number' and the 'reservation policy' (how long the environment is available and how often it can be extended).

    - **Purpose description**: Enter any text
+     **Tip:** The selection you make here determines if you need to specify a 'Sales Opportunity number' and the 'reservation policy' (how long the environment is available and how often it can be extended).
    - **Preferred Geography**: Select the geography that is closest to you.
      **Remark:** Depending on available capacity the deployment have been seen to fail sometimes.
 Please request another environment, potentially selecting a different geography.
    - **End date and time**: Should get populated automatically.
 No changes needed.